daisy613/accountData/README.md

 - It can be used in tandem with [Darksheer's Crypto-PNL-Tracker](https://github.com/drksheer/Crypto-PNL-Tracker) or on its own.

 ## Instructions:
-- specify your settings in the accountData.json file
+1. Specify your settings in the `accountData.json` file
   - **number**: an arbitrary number you want to give to your account (_1, 2, 3, etc_)
   - **exchange**: binance or bybit
   - **name**: an arbitrary number you want to give to your account (_myCoolAccount1_)